icooper/code-zpl/README.md

 # ZPL Development Toolbox

 This is a Visual Studio Code extension for supporting ZPL (Zebra printer language) development.
-Currently, this includes partial syntax highlighting for ZPL code (`*.zpl` files) and uses the [Labelary ZPL engine](http://labelary.com/viewer.html) to preview labels.
+Currently, this includes partial syntax highlighting for ZPL code (`*.zpl` files).
 Further functionality is under development.

 ## Installation